 6. Do not accumulate technical debt

-It is impossible to reliably predict the costs of software maintenance.
-But it’s possible to stick to a few rules that will help to reduce these costs:
+It is impossible to predict the costs of software maintenance reliably.
+But it's possible to stick to a few rules that will help to reduce these costs:

 - Find a balance between investment in new functions and unexpected maintenance.